stevenbedrick/QuickUMLS/README.md

 This project should be compatible with Python 3 (Python 2 is [no longer supported](https://pythonclock.org/)) and run on any UNIX system (support for Windows is experimental, please report bugs!). **If you find any bugs, please file an issue on GitHub or email the author at luca@ir.cs.georgetown.edu**.

+This fork of the project uses [plyvel](https://github.com/wbolster/plyvel) instead of the original Python [py-leveldb](https://github.com/rjpower/py-leveldb), which I could not get to compile outside of Anaconda.

 ## Installation

 1. **Obtain a UMLS installation** This tool requires you to have a valid UMLS installation on disk.
 To install UMLS, you must first obtain a [license](https://uts.nlm.nih.gov/license.html) from the National Library of Medicine; then you should download all UMLS files from [this page](https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html); finally, you can install UMLS using the [MetamorphoSys](https://www.nlm.nih.gov/pubs/factsheets/umlsmetamorph.html) tool as [explained in this guide](https://www.nlm.nih.gov/research/umls/implementation_resources/metamorphosys/help.html).
 The installation can be removed once the system has been initialized.